jhedstrom/drush-make-pnwds11/one/one.md

 Easy for developers to quickly get up to speed on a project

 !SLIDE
+Can eliminate duplicative repositories

+(Doesn't have to)

+!SLIDE
 Encourages contributing back to the community

 (Which encourages well thought out patches instead of hacks)